harystyleseze/core-testnet-validator-node-installer/README.md

 - **Node management**: Allows starting and stopping the validator node through the TUI.
 - **Progress indicators and status messages**: Real-time feedback during installation and node management.
 - **Log Monitoring Dashboard**: A comprehensive log monitoring system for real-time log viewing, error tracking, and log management.
+- **Admin Dashboard**: A new feature that provides powerful maintenance and management tools for the validator node.

 ## Main Components